-It is your responsibility to make sure the University has your latest contact details including a permanent overseas address, temporary UK address and phone number.
-You can provide up-to-date contact details at the Student Hub or via: pmi.mmu.ac.uk/Self\Enrol/ login\contact\details.asp
+It is your responsibility to make sure the University has your latest contact details including a permanent overseas address, a term-time UK address and a UK phone number.
+You can provide upto-date contact details at the Student Hub or via:

+pmi.mmu.ac.uk/self_enrol/login contact_details.asp

-We also advise you to report a change of address to UK Visas and Immigration online via gov.uk/change-circumstancesvisa-brp
+We also advise you to report a change of address to UK Visas and Immigration online via:

+gov.uk/change-circumstances-visa-brp

-If there are other changes, such as nationality or name, please email immigration@mmu.ac.uk for guidance.
+If there are other changes, such as in nationality or name, please email immigration@mmu.ac.uk for guidance.